XedinUnknown/un1q-test/README.md

   it isn't trivial to create a PATCH request, while the `update` action is implemented to accept partial data for convenience.
 - `/occurrences` - Supports only the `index` action, with pagination.
 Accepted params:
-    * `from` - Requred.
+    * `from` - Required.
 Defines the start of the range (inclusive), in which selected occurrences must be contained.
     * `to` - Required.
 Defines the end of the range (inclusive), in which selected occurrences must be contained.
     * `event_id` - Optional.
 If specified, only occurrences that belong to an event with the specified `event_id` will be selected.